 Gina, here’s what I’m going to tell.
-Medical marijuana or CBD Oil are not necessarily a “magic bullet” for ADHD.
+Medical marijuana or CBD Oil is not necessarily a “magic bullet” for ADHD.
 But, there are several studies on Cannabis in general that show that it can help to ease the symptoms of ADHD.
 And, I have also treated patients who have shown improvements with their symptoms.
 So, let’s dive into the research and then into the specific results my patients have experienced.

-By the way, before I get started I want to clarify what what ADHD stands for – Attention Deficit Hyperactivity Disorder.
+By the way, before I get started I want to clarify what ADHD stands for – Attention Deficit Hyperactivity Disorder.

 CBD Oil for ADHD: The Research